Windsor, Ontario: Culture and tourism

 Windsor tourist attractions include the Windsor International Film Festival, Caesars Windsor, a lively downtown club scene, Little Italy, the Windsor Symphony Orchestra, the Art Windsor-Essex gallery, the Odette Sculpture Park, Windsor Light Music Theatre, Adventure Bay Water Park, and Ojibway Park.
-As a border settlement, Windsor was a site of conflict during the War of 1812, a major entry point into Canada for refugees from slavery via the Underground Railroad and a major source of liquor during American Prohibition.
+As a border settlement, Windsor was a site of conflict during the War of 1812, a significant entry point into Canada for refugees from slavery via the Underground Railroad and a significant source of liquor during American Prohibition.
 Two sites in Windsor have been designated as National Historic Sites of Canada: the Sandwich First Baptist Church, a church established by Underground Railroad refugees, and François Bâby House, an important War of 1812 site now serving as Windsor's Community Museum.

-The Capitol Theatre in downtown Windsor had been a venue for feature films, plays and other attractions since 1929, until it declared bankruptcy in 2007.
-The theatre is now a venue used for live orchestral concerts, lectures and dance performances.
+The Capitol Theatre in downtown Windsor had been a venue for feature films, plays and other attractions since 1929 until it declared bankruptcy in 2007.
+The theatre is now used for live orchestral concerts, lectures and dance performances.
 The Tea Party is a progressive rock band which has been based in Windsor since its foundation in 1990.

 Windsor's nickname is the "Rose City" or the "City of Roses".
 The Liebeszauber (Love's Magic) rose has been designated as the City of Windsor Rose.
 Windsor is noted for the several large parks and gardens found on its waterfront.
 The Queen Elizabeth II Sunken Garden is at Jackson Park in the central part of the city.
 A World War II era Avro Lancaster was displayed on a stand in the middle of Jackson Park for over four decades but has since been removed for restoration.
 This park is now home to a mounted Spitfire replica and a Hurricane replica.

 Of the parks lining Windsor's waterfront, the largest is the 5 km stretch overlooking the Detroit skyline.
 It extends from the Ambassador Bridge to the Hiram Walker Distillery.
-The western portion of the park contains the Windsor Sculpture Park which features over 30 large-scale contemporary sculptures for public viewing, along with the Canadian Vietnam Veterans Memorial.
+The western portion of the park contains the Windsor Sculpture Park, which features over 30 large-scale contemporary sculptures for public viewing, along with the Canadian Vietnam Veterans Memorial.
 The central portion contains Dieppe Gardens, Civic Terrace and Festival Plaza, and the eastern portion is home to the Bert Weeks Memorial Gardens.
 Further east along the waterfront is Coventry Gardens, across from Detroit's Belle Isle.
-The focal point of this park is the Charles Brooks Memorial Peace Fountain which floats in the Detroit River and has a coloured light display at night.
+The focal point of this park is the Charles Brooks Memorial Peace Fountain, which floats in the Detroit River and has a coloured light display at night.
 The fountain is the largest of its kind in North America and symbolizes the peaceful relationship between Canada and the United States.